Lunakamoto/btcfees/README.md

 Customization
 You can customize the script according to your needs:

-Adjust the fee threshold by modifying the condition if hourFee < 30 in the monitor_bitcoin_fees() function.
+Adjust the fee threshold by modifying the condition if hourFee < threshold in the monitor_bitcoin_fees() function.
-Change the notification interval by modifying the condition
+Change the notification interval by modifying the condition.

     (current_time - last_notification_time) >= timedelta(hours=6)